wojteksuj/financial-aggregator/README.md

 └── docker-compose.yml
 ```

 ## Tests

 Each service includes unit and controller tests to ensure correctness of business logic and API behavior.
 Mockito is used for mocking dependencies, and Spring WebMVC Test is used for lightweight controller testing.

 ## AI

 The core application code and architecture were designed and implemented by me.
-An AI agent (Sonnet 4.5) was used as a supporting tool for learning, discussing design decisions, refining code, and generating unit tests.
+An AI agent (Claude Sonnet 4.6) was used as a supporting tool for learning, discussing design decisions, refining code, and generating unit tests.